 IfColin Wrightcan live with only 51 things, then I can definitely ditch more than a few items from my bag.

-New Packing Rule: Lay out everything you think you will need for your trip – only pack half of it.”
+New Packing Rule: Lay everything out you think you’ll need for your trip – only pack half of it.”